Jad229/Jad229/README.md

-## Hi there 👋, My name is Justin!
+## Welcome to my little space on the internet friend👋, My name is Justin!

-### I'm a Front-End Developer and student.
+### I'm a Fullstack Developer and life-long student.
 I love learning new technologies and I'm on the path to master my coding skills.

 ## Here are some languages and tools that I have experience in: